makersacademy/chitter-challenge/README.md

 ## Upcoming to-dos

+- Refactor
+- Update tests for creating a peep to link to the logged in user - when sessions are implemented
+- Encrypt passwords stored on DB
 - REGEX test for @ sign in email addresses
 - Errors for empty fields in post a peep form
 - Hide password when entering
 - Better CSS

 ## Techonologies used